coding-to-music/TodoApp-supabase/README.md

 Vercel Create Team

 Now you'll need to add environment variables.
-Add them from .env.local.
+Add them from `.env.local`.

 Click on the Accordion that's in front of Environment Variables and add the variables over there as follows: